 “It’s very powerful to see warning labels on other talc body powder products,” said Ted Meadows, an attorney for Ms. Echeverria and principal at the Beasley Allen Law Firm in Montgomery, Alabama.
 “Why can’t Johnson & Johnson do the same?
 Why don’t they allow women the opportunity to make an informed choice?”

 In Monday’s case, the jury awarded Ms. Echeverria $70 million in non-economic damages and $347 million in punitive damages.
-Combined with other cases in Missouri, it means that Johnson & Johnson is facing more than $720 million in verdicts related to talc litigation.
+Combined with other cases in Missouri, Johnson & Johnson is facing more than $720 million in verdicts related to talc litigation.

 The case in California is Eva Echeverria et al. v.
 Johnson & Johnson et al., case number BC628228, in the Superior Court of the State of California for the County of Los Angeles.

-For more information, please contact our Media & Press Team at [email protected].
+For more information, please contact our Media & Press Team.